Windows Virtual Protector

-8. After renaming "proto-[random letters].exe" file restart your computer.
-Next time the operating system boots Windows Virtual Protector will be inactive and won't block access to Internet.
+8. After renaming the "proto-[random letters].exe" file, restart your computer.
+Next time the operating system boots, Windows Virtual Protector will be inactive and will not block access to the Internet.

 6. Download legitimate anti-spyware software to completely remove this rogue antivirus program from your computer.

-If you can't download or run the spyware remover try running registry fix (link below).
+If you cannot download or run the spyware remover try running the registry fix (link below).
 It enables execution of programs.
-Download registryfix.reg file, double click it, click YES and then OK.
+Download the registryfix.reg file, double click it, click YES and then OK.

 Windows Virtual Protector removal using a registry key:

-1. Click on a question mark icon (at the top of the main window of Windows Virtual Protector) and select "Register".
+1. Click the question mark icon (at the top of the main window of Windows Virtual Protector) and select "Register".

 2. In the opened window enter this registry key: 0W000-000B0-00T00-E0001

-3. After entering this registry key Windows Virtual Protector will pretend to remove the previously detected security threats and will allow execution of installed programs.
-Notice that entering this registration key will not remove this rogue antivirus program - it will make the removal process less complicated.
+3. After entering this registry key, Windows Virtual Protector will behave as though it is removing previously-detected security threats and allow execution of installed programs.
+Note that entering this registration key will not remove this rogue antivirus program - it simply makes the removal process less complicated.